Enjoying our puzzle hints?

 Yellow group: MUSIC PLAYER BUTTONS

-These are all common buttons found on music players, used to control playback and navigation.
+These are all buttons commonly found on music players, used to control playback and song selection.

 Green group: DESTINED